FAQs / Info in Alphabetical Order

 Will my buddies/rivals/enemies be there?

-(Those are also useful links for those who can't remember if they entered.)
+(Those are also useful links if you can't recall whether you entered.)

 There is no magic.
 This is a remote location.
 Much of it some distance from roads or fire trails.